Which Pests Present The Greatest Health Risks?

 Lice are known to beset almost every mammal on earth.
 They are the hated cause of skin irritations and rashes on humans and, furthermore, are known vectors for diseases like epidemic typhus, trench fever, and epidemic relapsing fever.
 Human beings, as opposed to different types of animals, can host three different types of lice: head lice, body lice, and pubic lice.

-Like mites—and indeed, mosquitoes—ticks are particularly insidious pests, because they can stay latched onto their host, feeding on its blood and possibly transmitting diseases all the while, and remain undetected with ease.
+Like mites and mosquitoes, ticks are particularly insidious pests, because they can stay latched onto their hosts - feeding on their blood, and possibly transmitting diseases, while remaining undetected with ease.
 Ticks are vectors for a number of diseases that afflict both humans and other animals.
-Ticks can transmit Lyme disease, tick-bourn relapsing fever, ehrlichiosis, and Rocky Mountain spotted fever.
+Ticks can transmit Lyme disease, tick-borne relapsing fever, ehrlichiosis, and Rocky Mountain spotted fever.

-Bedbugs, too, have a particular prominence on this blog, partly because of their resurgence in urban areas, and partly because no-one wants to have their blood sucked while they’re sleeping—apart from vampire fetishists, I mean.
-Thankfully, bedbugs are incapable of transmitting blood-bourn diseases, but their bite can still cause significant allergic reactions, the severity of which depends on the host.
+Bed bugs, too, have a particular prominence on this blog - partly because of their resurgence in urban areas, and partly because no one wants to have their blood sucked while they’re sleeping (apart from vampire fetishists, I mean).
+Thankfully, bed bugs are incapable of transmitting blood-borne diseases, but their bite can still cause significant allergic reactions, the severity of which depends on the host.

-The chief concern with rodents like rats and mice are their ability to harbor fatal diseases and to contaminate human food supplies with those diseases.
-As is fairly common knowledge, rats were chiefly responsible for harboring and spreading the bubonic plague during the middle ages, and can also harbor diseases like Lassa fever, leptospirosis, and Hantavirus.
+The chief concern with rodents like rats and mice is their ability to harbor fatal diseases, and to contaminate human food supplies with those diseases.
+As is fairly common knowledge, rats were chiefly responsible for harboring and spreading the Bubonic plague during the middle ages, and can also harbor diseases like Lassa fever, leptospirosis, and Hantavirus.

-If any of these pests have made unsightly appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If any of these or other pests have made unsightly appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.